TABLE OF CONTENTS

 |Testing Laboratory Manager||$115,400||$165,000||$140,200|

-In 2022, emerging cannabis markets across the country are set to launch.
+In 2022, emerging cannabis markets across the country were set to launch.
 Are you ready for the explosion in cannabis job opportunities?

 - California – This year, licensed operators will keep chipping away at the state’s largely illicit market, creating more legal cannabis jobs.

-- Connecticut – Adult-use shops are expected to open in late 2022.
+- Connecticut – Adult-use shops are expected to open in early 2023.
 Expect a flurry of new cannabis jobs across all sectors (cultivation, manufacturing, retail) this year.

 - Florida – The state’s medical cannabis market has experienced exponential growth with no signs of slowing down.
 In 2024, a vote on adult-use cannabis may propel the market to greater heights.